 However, the reader is encouraged to hop from one page to another.
 It is described as “a scavenger hunt”, with cross references to other pages at the end of each entry.
 I was frequently distracted, but that is the point of this book… Experience Italy is not a book to carry with you on your travels, but one to read at home and savour.
 It will bring back memories of past visits to Italy, and inspire your future exploration.

-You can buy Experience Italy from the Lonely Planet online shop.
+You can buy Experience Italy online from Amazon.